qamk/mastermind-top/README.md

   - [Alternative site which is nice to look at](https://www.toptal.com/designers/htmlarrows/)
 - [Formatting Github markdown files \(e.g. this README.md)](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github)
   - Just something worth practising for presentation purposes.

+Note that in code_maker.rb, you can remove the \# on line 90 to gain insight into the computer's decision making!